How To Be Less Quiet And Contribute To Group Conversations

 Learn the unwritten rules of loud, lively conversations

-Take the lead in the conversation if it's not going your way
+Take charge if the conversation isn't going your way

-More generally, if the other people are talking among themselves, and aren't making an effort to include you, you should take the initiative and try to work your way in.
+Another time when it's good to take some initiative is if the other people are talking among themselves, and aren't actively trying to include you.
+Try to work your way in.
 There's no rule that says you politely have to wait for someone to directly address you and ask your opinion on something.
 I'm talking about when, say, two friends are gabbing about a movie and not turning to you to hear your take on it.
-Of course, I'm not saying you should obliviously force yourself into more personal or private discussions.
+You're with them, so you have implicit permission to share your own thoughts.
+Of course, you shouldn't obliviously force yourself into more personal or private discussions.

 You're likely to be more quiet around certain groups than others